Client Terms & Conditions

 13. Where there is more than one Client, the parties and their client’s shall be jointly and severally responsible for payment of fees.

 14 .
 In privately funded cases, the Client must at all times be in funds to discharge fees and disbursements and, whether or not in funds, shall promptly discharge invoiced fees and disbursements.
-PD require 50% of the fee to be paid prior to the commencement of any work and the balance prior to the release of the report.
+PD require 100% of the fee (inc. VAT) to be paid at the point of instruction and prior to the commencement of any work.
+In the event that instructions are received from a solicitor on behalf of their client, and their client is paying fees privately, the solicitor shall be jointly and severally responsible for payment of the fees.

-15. PD requires the full fee to be paid within 30 days of the invoice date.
+15. With the exception of cases covered by clause 14. above, PD requires the full fee to be paid within 30 days of the invoice date.
 Payment can be made by bank transfer or by cheque.
-Any additional charges will be agreed between the Client and PD.
+Any additional charges will be agreed between the Client and PD in advance.

-16. For payments via the Legal Services Commission (LSC) PD require that Payment on Account (POA) or Interim Claim is sought for expert witness costs so as to avoid delays in payment of the fee.
+16. For payments via the Legal Aid Agency (LAA) PD require that Payment on Account (POA) or Interim Claim is sought for expert witness costs so as to avoid delays in payment of the fee.

-17. If payment is not received by the due date PD retains the right to charge monthly interest at 5% above the prevailing Bank of England base rate.
+17. If payment is not received by the due date PD retains the right to charge “statutory interest” at the rate of 8% plus the prevailing Bank of England base rate.

 18. PD requires the Client to give a minimum of 3 working days’ notice prior to the date of the session to cancel an appointment.
 If notice of cancellation is received less than 3 working days prior to the session date PD reserve the right to charge the Client the full fee for the session.